 Information covering thesis preparation is contained in the publication, Preparation and Submission Manual for Doctoral Dissertations and Master’s Theses “Bluebook,” which can be found online.
 The completed thesis is submitted to the thesis committee for review.

 When all members of the committee have approved the thesis, a final report of the thesis for the master of arts or master of science degree under Plan I must be completed.
 Prior to the formal submission of the thesis to the Office of Graduate Studies, the student is required to pay the thesis submission fee to the Cashier’s Office.
-Final approval and acceptance of the thesis by the dean of Graduate Studies (on behalf of the university archivist and Graduate Council) represent the final steps in the completion of all requirements by the candidate for a master of arts or master of science degree on the San Diego campus.
+Final approval and acceptance of the thesis by the dean of Graduate Studies (on behalf of the university archivist and Graduate Council) represent the final steps in the completion of all requirements by the candidate for a master of arts or master of science degree.
+All theses submitted in partial satisfaction of master degree requirements shall be catalogued with the university library, and submitted to Proquest for publication.

 A minimum of at least thirty-six quarter-units are required: twenty-four units in graduate courses, including a minimum of fourteen units in graduate-level courses in the major field; ten additional units in graduate courses; and twelve additional units in graduate or upper-division courses.
-Consult your department for specific unit and course requirements.
+Students should consult their graduate program for specific unit and course requirements.

 Following advancement to candidacy, the student electing Plan II must pass a comprehensive examination administered by the major department.
 A final report of the comprehensive examination for the master of arts or master of science degree under Plan II is used to report successful completion of the examination requirement.